rustyworks/code_complete_essential/README.md

   Eg: telemarketer and peddler **is a** person and have method speak.
 (Real life is Views in Django)
 - Class name should be noun.
 Avoid verbs.
 If it related to verbs, consider to create function only
 - Liskov: Derived class should be agree with all method from parent class (is a).
   Interface Segregation: Dont put unused Interface to your class (has a).
+- On multiple inheritance (like Python) remember MRO: In python are from left, to up, and right, to up. (can be checked with `__mro__`).

 ### C. High Quality Routine
 - Routine should be do one thing.
 If it possible, dont use any condition/flag at routine